Engee documentation

 Dependencies

-To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters and the Thermal mass parameterization parameter to By thermal time constants.
+To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters, and for the parameter Thermal mass parameterization the value By thermal time constants.

 Default value